engineereneskilic/PatikaSQLBootcamp/IntersectExcept/Readme.md

-# DVDRental SQL Query Examples - INTERSECT ve EXCEPT
+# DVDRental SQL Query Examples - Intersect Except

-This repository contains SQL queries designed for the **DVDRental** sample database.
-The queries demonstrate the use of different SQL joins, such as `LEFT JOIN`, `RIGHT JOIN`, and `FULL JOIN`, to solve real-world database scenarios.
+This repository contains advanced SQL queries designed for the **DVDRental** sample database.
+The queries demonstrate the use of set operations like `UNION`, `INTERSECT`, and `EXCEPT` to compare and manipulate data between the `actor` and `customer` tables.

 ---